 - The WKA hosts the largest and most prestigious combat event each year, The Unified World Championships.

-2013 saw Dave Sawyer become the New Zealand President, since then WKA in New Zealand has grown throughout the country with two team representing NZ at the 2014 & 2015 Unified World Champs.
+2013 saw Dave Sawyer become the New Zealand President since then WKA in New Zealand has grown throughout the country with teams representing NZ at the World Champs since 2014.
 Each time we have brought home Gold medals.

 Kickboxing New Zealand